-The following are tips when bringing your bike on Golden Gate Transit.
+The following are safety tips when bringing your bike on Golden Gate Transit.

 - Make eye contact with driver when using bike racks.